This article is for SLM Leaders who are managing a course in the Service Learning Module.

 A note about language overrides: A site manager has the option to override the terms SLM, user group, block, and leader.
-As a result, your site's terminology may not match the terminology used in this and other SLM Leader Guide articles.
+As a result, your site's terminology may not match that used in this and other SLM Leader Guide articles.

-SLM leaders can access their SLM Leader Portal, where they can view individual student progress, add responses and hours for a student, create private needs for a course, approve or deny submitted volunteer hours, and more.
-SLM leaders can also access and send out a "join link" for students to join the user group, and they can export important data for each user group.
+SLM leaders can access their SLM Leader Portal, where they can view individual student progress, add responses and hours for a student, approve service hours, and more.
+SLM leaders can also access and send out a "join link" for students to join the group, and they can export important data for each user group.

-As a course professor, instructor, or assistant, you can manage your course, your students, and their volunteer hours from the SLM Leader Portal.
+As an SLM leader, you'll manage your course, your students, and their volunteer hours from the SLM Leader Portal.

 To access your SLM Leader Portal:

 - From your profile menu, select SLM Leader Portal.

 Note: If you don't see the SLM Leader Portal option, keep in mind that your site may be using a language override.
 (For example, you may see "Instructor Portal" instead.
 It's also possible that your site manager has not yet designated you as an SLM leader.
 Contact your site manager if this menu item isn't available for you.

 Your Leader Portal page lists your courses.
 To view the courses within a particular block, select it from the Block dropdown and click Go.